-Berlin, Germany—New research from the University of Berlin reveals benefits of mindfulness meditation for schizophrenia disorder.
+Research from the University of Berlin shows the benefits of mindfulness meditation for schizophrenia disorders.

 New research conducted by the University of Berlin and the Centre for Mental Health at the Swinburne University of Technology in Melbourne, Australia, shows mindfulness meditation can help with schizophrenia disorder.

-Researchers created an interview guide to help people with schizophrenia to self-assess their symptoms before and after a mindfulness intervention.
-Twenty-seven interviews were conducted between September 2017 and October 2018.
+Researchers created an interview guide.
+The guide asked participants to assess their symptoms before and after the intervention.
+The intervention was entirely based on mindfulness.
+Twenty-seven interviews were conducted.

-Researchers noted that mindfulness helped schizophrenics with cognition, stress, and psychopathology and noted no adverse side-effects.
+Researchers say mindfulness helps schizophrenics with cognition, stress, and psychopathology and noted no adverse side effects.

 Schizophrenic disorders account for 13% of patients in psychiatric hospitals in Germany.

 Schizophrenia is often treated with psychological support, psychopharmacology, and cognitive behavioural therapy exercises .
-However, due to financial constraints many people are unable to receive these treatments.
+However, due to financial constraints, many people are unable to receive these treatments.
+Enter mindfulness.

 Mindfulness meditation is a traditional form of Buddhist meditation.
-The word itself can be translated from Pali to mean “Remembering”, which refers to remembering to be aware.
-Mindfulness is the practice of focusing the mind on the present moment with a non-judgmental attitude.
+The word “mindfulness actually means “Remembering”.
+Specifically, remembering to be aware.
+When we practise mindfulness we focus the mind on the present moment with a non-judgmental attitude.

 Mindfulness became popular in the West through the work of notable teachers like Jon Kabat Zinn and Thich Nhat Hanh.

-Mindfulness is about nonjudgment, nonreactivity, detachment, acceptance, and compassion.
-It is used in psychotherapy to cultivate a clearer perspective and the acceptance of symptoms .
+Mindfulness is used in psychotherapy to cultivate a clearer perspective and the acceptance of symptoms .

 Mindfulness-based interventions can help with a number of psychiatric disorders .
 The UK National Institute for Health And Clinical Excellence, and the Canadian Network for Mood and Anxiety Treatments advocate mindfulness-based interventions for the treatment of disorders, such as anxiety, depression, and eating disorders.